Tours from Split to Krka Waterfalls

 But even better is that your day trip to Krka will usually feature some of Croatia’s other coastal charms, too.
 Namely, many tours to Krka will stop in the UNESCO-protected towns of Trogir or Šibenik, to ensure you get just the right dose of nature, architecture, and culture.
 Trogir, for example, was named a UNESCO World Heritage site1997 – but it’s no wonder why, as this captivating coastal town boasts over 2,300 years of tradition. Šibenik also boasts UNESCO heritage, from cathedrals to fortresses, and, quite surprisingly, the oldest AC power system in Croatia. Šibenik was actually the first city in the world with street lights powered by a polyphase system of alternating current!

 Prepare for the Krka Tour

 Since a Krka tour will take up at least half of your day (though most tours last around 9 hours), you should make sure you’re well and truly prepared.
 First and foremost, a comfortable pair of shoes will do the trick, as you’ll be doing quite a bit of walking.
-Because you can swim at Skradinski Buk, you don’t want to forget a swimsuit and towel, and it would be silly to forget a camera to document your favorite moments.
-An external charger for your phone is vital, too.
+A camera and external charger for your phone is vital, too.

 If you’re convinced, which we’re sure you are, there is no wrong time to visit Krka National Park.
 While the summer months can be crowded, the waterfalls are the perfect refresher to save you from those hot days.
 The spring and autumn months will be quieter with mild weather, while the winter transforms the park into an icy wonderland.
 Depending on your vibe, Krka National park is never a bad time.